 Yes.
 You may think it’s as simple as explaining your situation to Social Security and then you get disability benefits.
 In reality, it’s not that easy.

-But we can help.
+We can help.

-Indiana disability lawyer Frank Hanley and his team have extensive knowledge and experience helping people with their disability applications.
-Mr. Hanley has built our firm over almost half a century by focusing on individual care and attention for cases such as yours.
-Let us help you.
+Hanley Disability has extensive knowledge and experience helping people with their disability applications.
+We’ve helped people win disability benefits for nearly half a century by focusing on individual care and attention for cases such as yours.

 The Social Security Disability system involves thousands of rules, regulations, and procedures.

 You can be denied benefits if your doctor doesn’t know the legal definition of disability, or if a Social Security employee fails to obtain medical evidence on your behalf.
-You can also lose your case if an appeal is handled improperly.CONTACT US TODAY!